scottalford75/Remora-docs/docs/source/hardware/octopus.rst

 - Firmware for the STM32F429 version is OCTOPUS_429
 - Firmware for the STM32F446 version is OCTOPUS_446
-- Firmware for other versions are unavaiable or untested
+- Firmware for other versions are unavailable or untested

 In your .hal file, you will need to configure the Remora chip_type to "STM"